Ada-Developers-Academy/core-pses/01/calculator.checkpoint.md

 ### !challenge

 * type: paragraph
-* id: 52c7bf67-d5e6-4655-8c1e-7d4c10184152
+* id: 0090acaa-bb9b-4e0b-b93c-0a5b73653a91
-* title: Code to solve the subproblem
+* title: Subproblem Solution
 * points: 1
 * topics: pse

 ##### !question

-Write down a solution for your answer in #4 in code here
+Record a solution for your answer for the above subproblem in code

 ##### !end-question

 ##### !placeholder

-Code solution to a subproblem
+Put Ruby code here

 ##### !end-placeholder